b-franken/AzureDeployment_Ai/README.md

-# DevOps AI: Azure and Azure DevOps Copilot
+# Azure AI: Azure Copilot

-Natural‑language provisioning and policy management for Azure and Azure DevOps.
+Natural‑language provisioning and policy management for Azure.
 Describe the desired state (for example, "create a web app in westeurope") and the tool produces a safe plan with sensible defaults.
 Apply when ready.

 ---